-“I love body jewelry and I always strive to make them very bold as my aim is to make you stand out.
-When you stand out you display and exuberant positive emotions to those around you”
+“I love body jewellery, and I always strive to make them very bold as my aim is to make you stand out.
+When you stand out, you display exuberant positive emotions to those around you.”

 Conversation with Sharon Wendo, a savvy fashion entrepreneur her journey through self-employment.

 Her story is that of twists and turns before she found her purpose.
-Being a jewelry designer and passionate about everything made in Africa.
+Being a jewellery designer and passionate about everything made in Africa.

-Sharon shares her passions, purpose and evolving spirit with Khusoko on what it takes to start jewelry designs and what she has learned in the process through Epic African Jewellery.
+Sharon shares her passions, purpose and evolving spirit with Khusoko on what it takes to start jewellery designs and what she has learned in the process through Epica African Jewellery.

 Who is Sharon Wendo?